Vsevak/computational_graph/README.md

-# Computational Node
+# Computational Graph

-computational_node allow to create direct acyclic graph of operations on input values with caching inside nodes.
+computational_graph allow to create direct acyclic graph of operations on input values with caching inside nodes.
 Graph does not create common storage for the node, the graph consists of individual nodes and links for computation and cache invalidation.

 # Example: